 I would like to send in a check for my child's meal account.
 Where does it get sent?
 Checks should be made payable to the school's cafeteria and given to the cafeteria cashier.

 What is the procedure for lunch meal purchases at meal time?

-Each student will have his/her OWN lunch account that upon coming into the lunchroom is accessed by swiping their assigned lunch card or entering his or her student ID# into a pin pad.
+Students will have their OWN lunch account that is accessed by swiping their assigned lunch card or entering their student ID# into a pin pad.

 How will my student receive their ID number?

 The student can obtain their ID from the main office at the school.
 Student's ID number remains the same throughout all grades (K-12)

 What if someone accidentally enters the wrong number?

 It is very unlikely that this will occur.
-If a student accidentally enters the wrong number the cashier will immediately detect it as the name and photo of student appears.
+If a student accidentally enters the wrong number, the cashier will immediately detect it as the name and photo of student appears.

 Should I pay with cash or check?

 Although we prefer a check to insure that all funds go into your students account, either is fine, whatever is most convenient.
 We do encourage pre-payment of meals.
-Sending in lunch money perhaps weekly or monthly vs daily provides faster more efficient service.
+Sending in lunch money perhaps weekly or monthly vs daily provides faster, more efficient service.

 Can I send one check providing payment for lunch AND other school fees?

 No. It is necessary that meal funds be kept separate from other school funds.

 Does my child have to pre-pay for lunches or can they still pay cash?

 Yes.
-Cash is still accepted in the lunch line; however, service can be provided more efficiently when money is prepaid onto the child's account.
+Cash is still accepted in the lunch line.
+Note: Our Cashiers do not give change.
+Any remaining funds will be applied to the student's lunch account for later use.

-If my child pays his/her meal with a check can they receive cash back?
-No. For the protection of the District we have to insure that the check clears through the bank therefore the register system doesn't allow cash returned for checks.
+If my child pays his /her meal with a check, can they receive cash back?

+No. For the protection of the District, we have to ensure that the check clears through the bank therefore the register system does not allow cash returned for checks.

 Will my child receive change back from a cash purchase?

-No. In order to provide quick, efficient service all change will be placed on their account.
+No, all change will be placed on their account.
 The change is held in account and remains on the account until used by the student.
-If the student asks the cashier for their change to be returned we will certainly accommodate this request.

 May another sibling use his/her brother's account?
-No. Only the person whom that account has been assigned to may use the account.
-Although funds from one sibling to another may be transferred by the Nutritional Services Office to cover an account in the negative.
+No. Only the person named on the account may make purchases on it.

 How will my child be notified when his/her lunch accounts get low?

 Upon purchase, students are given their account balance.
 Also, account balances can be checked online at myschoolbucks.com.
 Accounts for that student will need to be created on the website before access is permitted.
 There are NO fees for viewing report balances, however an account needs to be set up on the website in order for you to access the features on the website.

 What if my child is on a special meal program?

 Once a child has applied for the free/reduced meal program and has been notified of their eligibility this information is coded into the computer.
 All students will enter their ID# into the system including those on special meal programs.
-The system is private at which students on special meals are not identifiable to others.
+The system is secure.
+The student's meal status is not visible to others.

 Is my student qualified for the meal program when the application is sent into school?

 No. The free and reduced meal application first needs to be processed.
 You will be notified once this has been completed.
-All meals that are charged to the students accounts prior to the student becoming eligible for the program are required to be paid in full.
+All meals that are charged to the student's account prior to the student becoming eligible for the program are required to be paid in full.